Mariellapanag/MEMD_Analysis_iEEG/README.md

 ## <a name="dist-heatmaps"></a> Seizure Dissimilarity and Seizure IMF Distance Heatmaps

-In order to generate the heatmap plots^* of seizure dissimilarity and seizure IMF distances, you need to run the following python scripts:
+In order to generate the heatmap plots of seizure dissimilarity and seizure IMF distances, you need to run the following python scripts:
  - funcs_need/`sz_dist_raw.py`
  - main_figures/`Heatmaps_sz_diss_dist_raw.py`